Notorious0/Analysis-on-Used-Cars/README.md

 ## Overview

-Analysis was done in notebooks.
+All Analysis are done in notebooks.

  [Data Analysis](https://github.com/imhsv/Analysis-on-Used-Cars/blob/main/Analysis%20on%20Used%20Cars%20.ipynb)

 ## Software

-All the analysis was done using python 3.6 and the usefull libraries .
+All the analysis are done by using python 3.6 and others usefull libraries .